 The Beautiful Blue World of Blue Birds: Nature Winged Jewels

-Have you ever been brought up sharp by a glimpse of impossible blue as it shot through the trees?
-That spark of color that leaps out on green foliage or grey sky is not only pretty, but it is also a kind of miracle of nature.
+Have you ever been brought up sharp by a glimpse of impossible blue as it shot through the trees? that spark of color that leaps out against green foliage or a grey sky is not only pretty, but it is also a kind of miracle of nature.

-Blue birds exert a specific draw on us in their splendour of the rainbow of colours between cobalt and cerulean.
+Bluebirds exert a unique pull on us, their plumage spanning dazzling shades from cobalt to cerulean.
 But what lies hidden under those bright feathers?
 Why do they grab the attention of cultures from Jakarta to Jaipur to Jacksonville?
 And how can we make sure these living gems keep gracing our skies?

-This article explores this fascinating topic of blue birds, science relating to them, the number of species in the world, their significance, conservation, and bird watcher tips.
+This article explores this fascinating topic of bluebirds, the science behind their color, the diversity of species worldwide, their significance, conservation, and birdwatching tips.
 You can find these bird treasures in Indonesia, India, and the United States, to mention just a few.

 2. Types of Blue Birds Found Throughout the World

-Blue birds vary in number, each with its unique characteristics and way of acting.
+Bluebird species vary widely in size, behavior, and habitat.
 Indonesia, India, and the United States are home to some of the most marvelous bird species in the world.

-It is the most renowned blue bird in North America.
+The Eastern Bluebird is the most renowned bluebird in North America.
 The Eastern bluebirds are thrushes, relatively small in size, having blue backs and reddish-brown chests.
-The trees also occur in open woods, open fields, and orchards.
+They are commonly found in open woodlands, fields, and orchards.
 The Eastern Bluebirds also make small chirping sounds; their major food is insects.

 After facing an area once threatened by habitat loss and competition from exotics, the Eastern Bluebird rebounded due to the availability of nest boxes and rising public awareness.